Berberine might just be one of the best supplements you’ve never heard of.

 Generalized inflammation in the body is bad for several reasons:

-1) Inflammation reduces metabolism by reducing T4 to T3 conversion and reducing the efficiency of thyroid hormone
+1) Inflammation reduces metabolism by reducing T4 to and reducing the efficiency of thyroid hormone.
+T3 conversion

-2) Inflammation leads to a condition known as adiposopathy (inflammation of the fat cells) which leads to dysregulation of hormones produced from fat cells
+2) Inflammation leads to a condition known as adipos (8) (inflammation of the fat cells) which leads to the dysregulation of hormones produced from fat cells. opathy

 These are just a few of the negative effects of inflammation by the way, but it’s easy to see with these changes that inflammation makes weight gain easier and weight loss more difficult.